François Braun et Fils - Alsace Gewurztraminer Sainte Cécile blanc 2019

 Food and wine pairings

-Perfect with foie gras, as an aperitif, with strong cheeses, or with desserts
+Perfect with foie gras, as an aperitif, with strong cheeses, and with desserts

 Guide Hachette des vins